mbruges/zola/content/blog/Trial-by-Error.md

 ---
-title: 🙈 Trial by Error
+title: Trial by Error
+description: "Learning the hard way, failing the right way"
 author: Max Bruges
 date: 2023-05-04
+extra:
+  icon: 🙈
 ---

-# Trial by Error

-*Learning the hard way, failing the right way*

 ![A trial by ordeal](https://www.counselmagazine.co.uk/images/uploadedfiles/cc-shutterstock_editorial_8760310a.jpg?sfvrsn=e7119442_1 "The blind-folded man is the learner, the bishop the teacher, and the monks are...
 OFSTED I guess")
+*A trial by ordeal*

 This website is a place *about* learning and a place *for* learning: as the [playground](https://maxbruges.com/codeplayground.html) page testifies, this is as much a learning experience for me as it is a resource for anyone else.